 No matter how perfect you are at preventing messes with your dog, they are invariably going to happen.
 Even the most well-behaved, well-groomed pet will at least shed.
 This means you need the right cleaning tools to clean up any messes they leave in their wake.

 Consider picking up a stick vacuum.
-These are great options for dog owners because they’re far easier to maneuver than a traditional vacuum.
+These are great options for dog owners because they’re far easier to maneuver than a traditional vacuum, best stick vacuum.
 This means you can get into all those little corners and spaces where your dog’s fur tumbleweeds manage to accumulate.

 Another great tool to keep on hand is a lint roller.
 These are handy for getting fur off any kind of fabric.
 Beyond tidying up your sweater before you head out, they can also clear up couches and chairs quickly.
 These are relatively inexpensive, but you may go through them quickly, so consider buying in bulk.